justinwaddy/TROP/README.md

 import delimited "trop_panel_penn.csv", varnames(1) clear
 xtset unit time
 ```
 Next, we will generate four different treatment patterns.
-The patterns are: simultaneous adoption with a single treated period, simultaneous adoption with ten treated periods, staggered adoption, and general pattern assignment.
+The patterns are: one treated unit with a single treated period, simultaneous adoption, staggered adoption, and general pattern assignment.

 ```s
 gen w_single = (unit >= 111) & (time == 40) //Only one treated time period and one treated unit